Marine Biology Colleges, Schools and Universities in the U.S.

 How to Select a Marine Biology Program

 Students wanting to enroll in a graduate-level marine biology program should consider which area of marine biology they wish to focus on in their career.
-Possible focuses include the open ocean, intertidal zones, the coast, oceanography, ichthyology, marine mammals, marine ecology and phycology.
-Attending a program that offers specializations in the specific area of interest to the student may enable them to specialize their future career in their field of interest.
+Possible focuses include the open ocean, intertidal zones, oceanography, ichthyology, marine mammals and marine ecology.
+Attending a program that offers specializations in a student's specific area of interest may enable him or her to specialize in his or her future career.

 Students may also want to look at the research being conducted at various institutions.
 This is especially important for Ph.D. students, who will be working directly under researchers and conducting original research.
-Having an interest in an institution's research topics may mean that the student participates in research in their specialization, which may possibly make finding employment in that area easier after graduation.
+Having an interest in an institution's research topics may mean that the student participates in research in his or her specialization, which may possibly make finding employment in that area easier after graduation.

 Students that would like to teach after graduation might consider attending a program that includes teaching experience.
 Having teaching experience may increase employment opportunities for students interested in a career as a professor.